When did Farmington Hills become a City?

 What should I do?

 your homestead status.
-Recent tax law changes allow the City to
+State tax law allows the City to

 correct the homestead status for the current year and 3 years